 Many traditions see the tree as a symbol of life, a place to cross between worlds, a sacred place, material for necessary physical objects, or all of these things.
-They also form a circle with us and the other life-forms that breathe out carbon dioxide for them to take in and return oxygen to us.
+They also form a circle with us and the other life-forms that breathe out carbon dioxide for them to take in so that they can return oxygen to us.

 A Memory of Trees explores the tree as a repository of memories.
-Each image is a composite of layers of images taken from multiple angles while walking around a tree, at intervals over a long period of time, or both.
+Each image is a composite of layering of photos taken from multiple angles while walking around a tree, at intervals over a long period of time, or both.
 The goal is to move beyond the representation of the surface of a specific tree and into a deeper dialog with the mystical significance of trees as a whole.
 Each piece is simultaneously a suggestion of what a memory held by a tree might look like and a visual of what my memory of having know a specific tree is.